daniel-gonzalez-cedre/iaqf2019/README.md

 # FSU IAQF 2019
-This is the github page for FSU Financial Math's IAQF 2019 team, "Unconquered."
+This is the github page for FSU Financial Math's IAQF 2019 team.
-The team is mentored by Dr. Arash Fahim.
+The team's faculty sponsor is Dr. Arash Fahim.

 ## Team Members
 - Daniel Gonzalez -- Captain